August 27, 2016

 INTENT TO KILL (1958)

-This is a pretty effective drama/thriller directed by Jack Cardiff, the famed cinematographer.
-More effective than the paid assassins in the film.
-Shot during a cold, snowy season in Montreal, the movie opens with a climactic score (over a blaring ambulance siren) yet we are only into the film’s first two minutes.
+This is a pretty effective, yet unbelievable melodrama/thriller directed by Jack Cardiff, the famed cinematographer—more effective than the paid assassins in the film.
+Shot during a cold, snowy season in Montreal, the movie opens with a climactic score (over a blaring ambulance siren) yet it is only the first two minutes of the film.
 Perhaps not that particular as it anticipates what is ahead.
 One expects something drastic to happen at any moment but the only “excitement” is the quiet and careful deboarding of a South American president, Herbert Lom, who has been transported to Montreal for personal safety and special surgery on his potentially fatal cranial blood clot.
-Having previously survived an assassination attempt, the fire escape outside his window makes him nervous, and requests a move to another room.
+Having previously survived an assassination attempt, the fire escape outside his window makes him nervous and requests a move to another room.
 A nice touch in the film’s early going as who knows what goes up or down those steps all hours of the day or night.
-To help comfort him, he asks a nurse to bring him his statue of the patron saint of assassination.
+To help comfort him, he asks a nurse to bring him his statue of the "patron saint of assassination."

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
-Todd has no interest except in fellow doctor, Betsy Drake.
+Todd has no interest except in fellow doctor, Betsy Drake, once again with near comatose acting.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.

 As Lom recovers, he comes to the conclusion that the two may be romantically involved or plotting to kill him.
 The hitmen, determined not to lose their payoff, become even more incompetent leading to confrontations in the hospital.
 Arne tries once again to needle Lom but a detective asks him to identify himself.
 Arne loses his cool but never has any from the start.
 Todd volunteers as a lookout at the stairway entrance and Drake joins him.
 Crawford shows and threatens Drake at gunpoint to vouch for Arne.
 She stumbles over a question from the detective answering, “He...he is...doctor...watch out!”
 The detective falls from Arne’s bullet.
 What is funny are the gunshots which sound like cap pistols.
-The film takes a nosedive from this bad sound edit and barely recovers.
-Arne gets a bullet in return and when Crawford enters the hall, he sends Arne to eternity by shooting him a few times.
+The film takes a nosedive after the bad sound effects and never recovers.
+Unlike Lom.
+Arne gets a bullet in return and when Crawford enters the hall, he sends Arne to "an emergency room in the sky" by shooting him a few times.
 Nice knowin’ ya, bub.

-Todd tangles with Crawford, who leaps down a flight of stairs in swashbuckling form as Dr. Peter Blood would do.
-Todd jumps on Crawford again and their struggle crashes both through a window where they fall to the pavement below.
-Crawford is arrested and Todd is due for surgery to remove Crawford’s cap pistol "bullet."
+Todd tangles with Crawford, who leaps down a flight of stairs in swashbuckling form as Dr. Peter Blood might do.
+Their struggle crashes both through a window and they fall to the pavement below.
+Crawford is spared spinal surgery but is arrested.
+Todd has surgery to remove a Crawford bullet.

 As confusion and chaos rage in the hospital, Stevens assumes the role of an authoritarian figure, ordering nurses and orderlies around.
 Very official.
-It manages him to enter Lom's temporarily unguarded room to perform a quick hit.
+It gets him access to Lom's unguarded room to perform a quick hit.
 Barely inside the room, he discovers Lom knows how to use that statue in a manner he could never have anticipated.

 Note: It is a decent enough, if forgettable film, with competent performances.
 I can forgive Lom’s dull performance owing to his brain surgery.
 Alexander Knox possesses his role as the chief surgeon and wise counsel.
 Stevens stays cool and calm despite being a failure at the boss level.
-In an odd Todd closing, prior to going under before surgery, Drake leans over next to his face and quietly says, 'Breathe deeply,' as if to reference the film's (alternate) title.
+In an odd Todd closing prior to his surgery, Drake leans over next to his face and quietly whispers, 'Breathe Deeply,' as if referencing an alternate British title.
 One could spend some time debating why that line ends the film.

 August 13, 2016